PavanRangani/docs/docs/prd/contacts/system-requirements.md

     - firstName,middleName,lastName,suffix
     - For e.g. Two contact whose firstname and middlename is given and both are same, then it is not valid
     - For e.g. Two contact whose firstname and middlename is given and both are same but lastname is different, then it is valid
+- Regular contacts (Non individual) won't have following fields.
+Individual contact will have those fields.
+  - Birth date
+  - Other phone
+  - Other phone extension
+  - Both additional address
+  - Preferences

 ## Edit contact